Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: Self-equilibration of quantum fluctuations and FCS cumulant generating functional

-Equation (13) represents a "steady state version" of dynamical Jarzynski equality (see Eqs.(6,7)) proven here by means of FCS-S-theorem.
-Thus, an important \textit{exact} result, which is proven here states that: \textit{In the "long-term" perspective, i.e. in the limit $ t \rightarrow \infty$ arbitrary repulsive electron-electron interactions in the leads of Luttinger liquid tunnel junction are unable to break the detailed statistical balance between physical "bare" electrons being transmitted through and reflected from such a tunnel contact.}
+Thus, important \textit{exact} result, which is proven here states that: \textit{In the "long-term" perspective, i.e. in the limit $ t \rightarrow \infty $ arbitrary repulsive electron-electron interactions in the leads of Luttinger liquid tunnel contact are unable to break the detailed statistical balance between physical "bare" electrons being transmitted through and reflected from such a tunnel contact.} Obviously, the latter statement represents direct consequence of self-equilibration regime of quantum fluctuations revealed in the SE-theorem from the above.